rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/_index.md

         > **Notes:**
         >
-        >- Because of how Kubernetes handles permissions, if you add a user to a project and assign them the `Owner` or `Member` role within its scope, that user can create namespaces in _any_ project they hold membership in, even as a `Read Only` member.
+        >- Because the `namespace creation` role is a Kubernetes cluster-level permission, it cannot be controlled per project.
+Therefore, if you add a user to a project and assign them the `Owner` or `Member` role within its scope, that user can create namespaces in _any_ project they hold membership in, even as a `Read Only` member.
         >- Choose `Custom` to create a custom role on the fly: [Custom Project Roles]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/#custom-project-roles).

     1. To add more members, repeat substeps a—c.